 15 Important High Emotional Intelligence Benefits

-Emotional intelligence, or EQ, is a term that has gained significant attention in recent years.
-It refers to your ability to understand, use, manage, and express your emotions, as well as the ability to recognize and understand the emotions of others.
+Emotional intelligence, or EQ, has gained significant attention in recent years.
+It's the ability to understand, use, manage, and express your emotions, as well as the ability to recognize and understand the emotions of others.

 I have been helping people build their emotional intelligence for decades.
 I am more and more convinced that it is the key to personal happiness, successful relationships, and healthy communities.

-While writing my most recent book, Building Skills to Uplevel Life: Silver Lining Emotional Intelligence Workbook, I became aware that some of the sweeping declarations made about the crucial value of emotional intelligence, such as it being more important than intellectual intelligence in determining how far your career will go, aren't fully supported by research, so I wanted to sort out fact from fiction.
+While writing my most recent book, Building Skills to Uplevel Life: Silver Lining Emotional Intelligence Workbook, I became aware that some of the sweeping declarations made about the crucial value of emotional intelligence—such as it being more important than intellectual intelligence in determining career success—aren't fully supported by research, so I wanted to sort out fact from fiction.

-In this article, we will explore the research-based benefits of having a high emotional intelligence quotient.
-So, if you're curious about how emotional intelligence can benefit you, keep reading to discover the key advantages it offers.
+In this article, we will explore the research-based benefits of having a high emotional intelligence quotient (EQ).
+So, if you're curious about how emotional intelligence can benefit you and the people you care about, keep reading to discover the key advantages it offers.

 What's in This Post